Aller au contenu

 sudo apt install keepalived

-Next, we need to modify the Keepalived configuration on both servers.
+Next, we need to modify the Keepalived configuration on all servers.
 While the configurations will be similar, each server requires slight adjustments.
 We will begin with Server 1.
 To edit the Keepalived configuration file, use the following command:

-edit the keepalived config
+Edit the keepalived config

 sudo vi /etc/keepalived/keepalived.conf

-If the file contains any existing content, it should be cleared and replaced with the following lines :
+If the file contains any existing content, it should be cleared and replaced with the following lines:

 vrrp_track_process track_nginx {